XyzHuy/WebGPU-VFI/README.md

 > **Note:** Desktop PCs with NVIDIA GPUs can usually run the demo directly.
 NVIDIA laptops may require launching the browser with the provided WebGPU/NVIDIA script.
 See [Launch Browser With NVIDIA WebGPU](#launch-browser-with-nvidia-webgpu).
 ## Launch Browser With NVIDIA WebGPU

 Open the block for your OS/browser and copy the command into a terminal.
-GitHub adds a copy button to each code block.

 <details>
 <summary><strong>Linux NVIDIA commands</strong></summary>